systemslab/popper-paper/main.md

 input/output datasets in a generic way (i.e. it works with many cloud providers like Git-lfs, Dropbox, Google Drive, etc.).

-The rest of this paper describes in greater detail our convention.
-There are two main goals:

- 1. It should apply to as many research projects as possible, regardless of their domain.
- 2. It should "work", regardless of the underlying technologies; if not, there's a bug in the convention.

 In the following, we use `git` as the VCS, `docker` as the experiment execution substrate, `ansible` as the orchestrator and the `scipy` stack for analysis/visualization.
 As stated in goal 2, any of these